• Skip to primary navigation

 Apple coleslaw in a bowl.

-In summer I serve this crispy apple slaw at BBQs and picnics (usually alongside my halloumi couscous salad), and in winter, with comforting cheesy air fryer baked potatoes and homemade cornflake chicken nuggets.
+In summer I serve this crispy apple slaw recipe at BBQs and picnics (usually alongside my halloumi couscous salad), and in winter, with comforting cheesy air fryer baked potatoes and homemade cornflake chicken nuggets.

 Jump to: